-An Intensive Archaeological Survey and Evaluation was conducted on one potentially eligible site within or in proximity to the project study areas for U-5707 and U-5857.
+An Intensive Archaeological Survey and Evaluation was conducted on one potentially eligible site within or in proximity to the project study area.
 This site is described as the Wood Family Cemetery and is located on SR 1406 (Rockfish Road) approximately 1,000 feet south of Sandy Bottom Lane.
 Fieldwork was conducted May 13-17 and 29-30, 2019.
-The Wood Family Cemetery was Recommended Not Eligible for the NRHP (Appendix B).
+The Wood Family Cemetery was recommended Not Eligible for the NRHP (Appendix B).